BSc Infectious Diseases

 - Cells to Organisms 2

-The final year theme is research in practice.
-You will study the compulsory course Host-Pathogen Interactions in Infectious Diseases, together with two option courses covering cutting-edge topics in more depth.
+You will study the compulsory course Host-Pathogen Interactions in Infectious Diseases, plus two option courses that cover cutting-edge topics in more depth.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 Teaching takes place in the University's Central Area and on the King's Buildings campus.